elliot-mb/points-to-polynomial/README.md

 # Polynomial from points
-Haskell script that turns an array of points into the coefficients for the simplest polynomial which crosses those points.\
 When I first discovered this process I couldn't believe how elegant it was, which motivated me to implement it.\
+This Haskell script turns an array of points into the coefficients for the simplest polynomial which crosses those points.\
 This is accomplished by entering the points into a Gaussian Elimination matrix that looks like this:
 ```
 For any array of m + 1 distinct points with no common x coordinates